githubabcs/gh-abcs-actions/labs/lab01.md

 3. Optional remove the `paths` to trigger the workflow on any push to main branch
 4. Commit the changes into the `main` branch
 5. If not step 3), change a file inside the folder [labs](/labs) and commit the changes into the `main` branch
-6. Go to `Actions` and see the details of your running workflow
+6. Go to `Actions` and see the details of your running workflow.